addia/puppet-elastic/README.md

 | els_system_key | The X-Pack system key

-##### Create a YAML file in the secrets repo inside the 'network_location' folder to provide a few variables for the server or cluster using the following basic examples:
+##### When SSL and/or x-pack is required create a YAML file in the secrets repo inside the 'network_location' folder to provide the cwcertificate variables for the server or cluster using the following basic examples:

 ```

-# this is a self signed vagrant_development key.
+# this is the LR signed Elastic key.
-# md5sum : a833b812125330a094178fe7ad20d591  vagrant_devel.key
+# md5sum : a833b812125330a094178fe7ad20d591  elastic.key
 #
-elk_stack_elastic_key: |
+els_elastic_key: |
   -----BEGIN RSA PRIVATE KEY-----
   bla bla bla
   -----END RSA PRIVATE KEY-----

-# this is a self signed vagrant_development cert.
+# this is the LR signed Elastic cert.
-# md5sum : a28335250a72ef55e671b3db355ccc50  vagrant_devel.crt
+# md5sum : a28335250a72ef55e671b3db355ccc50  elastic.crt
 #
-elk_stack_elastic_cert: |
+els_elastic_cert: |
   -----BEGIN CERTIFICATE-----
   bla bla bla
   -----END CERTIFICATE-----

-# this is a self sign root CA cert.
+# this is the LR sign root CA cert.
-# md5sum : b19458bf253b9ddb1d1715af166e80bd  addis_cacert.pem
+# md5sum : b19458bf253b9ddb1d1715af166e80bd  root_cacert.pem
 #
 root_ca_cert: |
   -----BEGIN CERTIFICATE-----
   bla bla bla
   -----END CERTIFICATE-----

+els_keystore_pass: "stuff"

+els_system_key: "stuff"

 ```